Moris-shi/FUS-Robotic-Manipulator/README.md

 Thank you for taking the time to check out this project

 # Acknowledgement
-This project is completed as part of the FUS Global Internship 2023 with generous funding from the Focused Ultrasound Foundation.
+We acknowledge the Focused Ultrasound Foundation for providing funding and supporting this project through the 2023 Global Internship Program.